 The platform’s machine learning distributes ads across Search, Google Play, YouTube, Display Network, AdMob, and Discover, reaching 3 billion devices globally across Google properties.

-Industry data suggests that well-structured campaigns using tROAS bidding achieve 18-32% higher Day 30 ROAS compared to tCPA campaigns, but require a minimum of 300 in-app purchase events per week to exit learning phase reliably.
+Industry data suggests that well-structured campaigns using tROAS bidding tend to achieve meaningfully higher Day 30 ROAS compared to tCPA campaigns, though they typically require a substantial volume of in-app purchase events per week to exit the learning phase reliably.

 The median CPI across all verticals on Google App Campaigns sits at $1.22 for Android globally per Singular's ROI Index 2025, though this swings from $0.38 for hypercasual games to $4.80+ for fintech apps in the US.